pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/13_Perspectives.md

 > **Security Note**
 > Perspectives and Custom Views are not intended to be used to restrict access to data

-Please be aware that if combined with custom views, the custom view settings must be defined in the `customviews.php`.
+Please be aware that if combined with custom views, the custom view settings must be defined in the `customviews.yaml` (the filename is up to you).
 The link is accomplished via the ID.

 You can define: